rorosaurus/FurretTotem/animations/README.md

 ![outrun](finalized/outrun.gif)

 # Limitations
 * SPIFFS filenames can't be too long, or files will not upload.
+(Move to FatFS!)
 * Little color variety: due to memory constraints on ESP32 with 128x64px, use < 32 colors
 * Short looped animations: due to memory constraints on ESP32 with 128x64px, use < 20 frames total (or is it < 20kB filesize?)

-# Desired design principles
+# Future design philosophy
 * Allow every animation to have 3 phases: 1 and 3 are optional and play once.
 2 loops as long as needed.
   1. intro
   2. loop